Myrtle Point 71 Excellent

 Real estate represents the most substantial investment for homebuyers, constituting their most valuable asset.
 Renters, on the other hand, typically see their monthly rent as their most significant expense.
 The Myrtle Point market earns a high score in the housing category, surpassing the national average in factors like home and rental affordability and appreciation rates.
 This robust real estate market not only benefits individual homeowners and renters but also spurs vigorous local economic activity and job growth, solidifying its significance in driving the region's prosperity and financial well-being.

-Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
-Having said that, perhaps the most important metric to consider when contemplating a move to Myrtle Point is real estate affordability.
-The median home price for Myrtle Point homes is $156,400, which is 36.7% lower than the Oregon average.
-If we take a closer look at the affordability of homes in Myrtle Point, we’ll see that the home price to income ratio is 4.3, which is 6.5% lower than the Oregon average.
+Myrtle Point real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
+Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Myrtle Point.
+The median home price for Myrtle Point homes is $274,766, which is 37.9% lower than the Oregon average.
+If we take a closer look at the affordability of homes in Myrtle Point, we’ll see that the home price to income ratio is 5, which is 10.7% lower than the Oregon average.

 Best Places to Live in and Around Myrtle Point